pachyderm/pachyderm/doc/cookbook/example_developer_workflow.md

 The docker image created in the prior step is then pushed to your preferred docker registry and tagged with the git commit SHA, shown as just "tag" in the figure above.

-### 4. Update-pipeline using template with tagged image
+### 4. 'update pipeline' using template with tagged image

 In this step, your CI/CD infrastructure would use the pipeline.json template that was checked in, and fill in the git commit SHA for the version of the image that should be used in this pipeline.
-It will then use the ``pachctl update-pipeline`` command to push it to pachyderm.
+It will then use the ``pachctl update pipeline`` command to push it to pachyderm.

 ### 5. Pull tagged image from registry